Pakakothaproject/facecensor/README.txt

 - Verify PostgreSQL is running and accessible
 - Check `DATABASE_URL` format
 - Ensure database exists
+- **Demo Mode**: If database is unavailable, the API automatically switches to demo mode with limited functionality

 **Redis connection failed**
 - Verify Redis server is running